All city and regional participants of United Nations Global Compact are invited to become a Supported Signatory.

 - Communication on Engagement advice and templates – city contact points are supported to develop the mandatory biannual report to the United Nations Global Compact – the Communication on Engagement.

-- Project publishing system – we have a flexible online publishing system for members which provides a framework for real time reporting, international recognition and the promotion of leading practice and knowledge exchange (see citiesprogramme.org/projects).
+- Project publishing system – we have a flexible online publishing system for cities which provides a framework for international recognition and the promotion of leading practice and knowledge exchange (see citiesprogramme.org/projects).

 4. Dedicated Support

-Every member city and region has a dedicated Contact Point relationship manager in the international secretariat team (or regional team, if applicable), who:
+Supported cities and regions have a dedicated Contact Point relationship manager in the international secretariat team (or regional team, if applicable), who:

 - systematically develops an understanding (and record) of the city or region’s priorities, challenges and achievements

 - will seek opportunities to promote the member city or region’s events and achievements and to deepen engagement with the United Nations Global Compact and our network of cities and partners.

 The standard annual fee for supported signatory participation in UN Global Compact – Cities Programme is USD3,000.